ZuzanaGabonayova/ZuzanaGabonayova/README.md

 ### What I currently Do

-- 🔭 I’m currently studying Web Developement at EASV.
+- 🔭 I’m currently studying Web Developement Bachelor's degree at EASV.